Any links to Amazon are affiliate links.

 Here are some general thoughts for playtime:

-- Safety: If your baby is moving in any way, there is a good chance you have thought about Baby-Proofing.
+Safety: If your baby is moving in any way, there is a good chance you have thought about Tips for Baby-Proofing Your Home.
 You want to keep things safe, but you also want to provide learning opportunities.

 If you have been doing this from the beginning, or at least prior to this point, things pretty much continue as they did.
-See this blog label for all independent playtime posts: independent playtime
+See this post on Independent Playtime.

 If your child can now move on her own, remember that free playtime does not mean the child gets to wander the house looking for interesting things.